 Further, under the California state constitution, pursuant to a provision that was enacted to protect taxpayers by limiting the Legislature’s ability to raise taxes (Proposition 13), taxes such as the Tax proposed by the California Senate requires approval by a two-thirds majority of the Senate.
 SB 1X did not pass by such a majority and thus is subject to challenge under the California constitution.

-As the summary evidences, a solution to California’s energy demands is not found in aThe Taxpurchasers.
+Solving California’s energy demands requires an increase in supply, a reduction in demand and a reduction in the reliance on the spot market.
+The Tax accomplishes none of these goals.